Turkmen cuisine: Breads

 Turkmen girls at a Novruz festival greet guests with pishme and dried fruits.

 Meals are almost always served with naan, Central Asian flatbread, known locally as çörek.
 Turkmen bread is prepared differently from other breads in the region in thick, round disc-shaped loaves baked in a traditional tamdyr clay oven.
-Bread baked with meat inside (etli çörek, or "meat bread") can be consumed as a meal in itself. Ýagly çörek (literally "oily bread, buttery bread") is a flaky, layered type of flat bread made with butter.
+Bread baked with meat inside (etli çörek, or "meat bread") can be consumed as a meal in itself. Ýagly çörek (literally 'oily bread' or 'buttery bread') is a flaky, layered type of flatbread made with butter.
 Pishme (pişme) are soft, bite-sized, sweetened, fried breads traditionally presented to arriving guests as a welcoming gesture.

 Bread bears highly symbolic importance in Turkmen culture.
 It is considered highly impolite to turn a loaf of bread upside down or to mistreat bread in any way.
 There are many superstitions surrounding bread and its preparation.
 In the words of Turkmen state-controlled media,...the main role in the hospitality of the peoples of Central Asia is played by bread - çörek, which also serves as a symbol of hospitality, brotherhood, honor, hard work, prosperity, gratitude and the kindest wishes.
 Bread is baked in many kinds...ancient recipes have many modern variations, but the matter is not even in the ingredients themselves, which determine the softness, puffiness and taste of dough, but in the special ritual of its preparation, especially for festive meals...
 The student of Turkmen culture Sergey Demidov wrote,And yet, despite the high authority of the horse, there was something even higher and more sacred in the Turkmen household, bearing the stamp of taboo from ancient times.
 This was the tamdyr, the oven for baking çörek - a symbol of life, well-being and family hearth, supported by the sanctity of bread and, perhaps, by echoes of Zoroastrian-Mazdean beliefs associated with fire.
 Therefore, in the scale of ethical values there might have been a judgment such as: "It is better to slit a horse's throat or rob someone than to destroy a tamdyr".